syncfusion-content/maui-docs/MAUI/Cards/Events.md

 ## Tapped

-The [`CardTapped`]() event is triggered when any card view is tapped.
+The [`Tapped`]() event is triggered when any card view is tapped.
 The associated argument contains the following information.

 * [`CardView`]() - Gets the details of a particular card view.